SteelDrEgg/tinyfetch/README.md

 </center>

-**Note** macOS might encounter problems running executable from *Release*, I strongly recommend you to compile on your own system
+**Note**: macOS may encounter problems running executable from *Release*, I strongly recommend you to compile on your own system